What is application security (AppSec)?

 Application security includes practices that help identify, protect against and address vulnerabilities throughout the software development and application lifecycle.
 The various controls that organizations can adopt to minimize the risk of application threats include:

-• Threat modeling: Threat modeling is the process by which an application is analyzed to identify potential vulnerabilities to develop controls that can mitigate the impacts of those risks.
+- Threat modeling: Threat modeling is the process of analyzing an application to identify potential vulnerabilities and develop controls that can mitigate the impacts of those risks.

-• Secure coding practices: Secure coding practices involve writing code that is less vulnerable to attacks and includes techniques like input validation, error handling and logging and threat modeling.
+- Secure coding practices: Secure coding practices involve writing code that is less vulnerable to attacks and includes techniques like input validation, error handling/ logging and threat modeling.
+With the growing use of AI code generation tools, it’s equally important to ensure that the generated code adheres to these secure coding principles to minimize vulnerabilities.

 Why is application security important?

 With the increasing number of applications developed and used today, mainly through cloud technologies, organizations face more complex cyber threats.
-As a result, application security measures are integral for protecting assets and sensitive data and reducing the impact of application-related cyber attacks.
+Application security measures are integral for protecting assets and sensitive data and reducing the impact of application-related cyber attacks.

 Organizations need to adopt application security for several reasons, including:

-• Protecting sensitive data: Applications often handle sensitive data such as personal information, financial data and intellectual property.
-A security breach in an application can lead to this data being compromised, resulting in financial loss, reputational damage, or legal liability.
+- Protecting sensitive data: Applications often handle sensitive data such as personal information, financial data and intellectual property.
+A security breach in an application can compromise this data, resulting in financial loss, reputational damage, or legal liability.

-• Preventing cyber attacks: Application security helps build protection around applications to make it harder for attackers to access systems and exploit vulnerabilities, reducing the likelihood of a cyber attack.
+- Preventing cyber attacks: Application security helps build protection around applications, making it harder for attackers to access systems and exploit vulnerabilities, reducing the likelihood of a cyber attack.

 What is application security testing?